Contrasting Destination XL Group (DXLG) & Its Competitors

 |-$125.07 million

-Destination XL Group’s competitors have higher revenue, but lower earnings than Destination XL Group.
-Destination XL Group is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Destination XL Group’s rivals have higher revenue, but lower earnings than Destination XL Group.
+Destination XL Group is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Summary

-Destination XL Group beats its competitors on 7 of the 13 factors compared.
+Destination XL Group beats its rivals on 7 of the 13 factors compared.

 Destination XL Group Company Profile